yuyang-yy/yuyang-yy.github.io/_posts/2018-10-06-Learning-How-to-Learn.md

 title: Learning How to Learn
 author: yuyang
 date: 2018-10-06
 description: This is the notes for a course on Coursera about Learning How to Learn.
 img: focused-diffused.jpg
 comments: true
 categories: [Reading]
 tags: [Learning, How to Learn]
+seo:
+  date_modified: 2020-02-23 21:14:05 +0000
 ---

 This Blog is a note for the course on Coursera -- **Learning How to Learn: Powerful mental tools to help you master tough subjects**.
 [The transcript file](https://raw.githubusercontent.com/yuyang-yy/materials/master/Learning-how-to-learn.pdf) is also helpful.